Jono453/Machine-Learning/README.md

 # Machine-Learning + Computer Vision

 Learning about Computer Vision, Machine Learning with Python and foraying into some Deep Learning as well with TensorFlow.
-Currently I am learning these concepts through the online courses listed below:

-- Udacity: Introduction into Machine Learning
-- Google ML Crash Course
-- EdX Robotics: Vision Intelligence and Machine Learning
+I am combining my knowledge from online courses to make a smart pan-tilt mechanism which can move to track colored objects (for a start).